ImmutableVariable/learnityourself/docs/python/07-error-handling/01-exceptions.md

       └── more...
 ```

-This hierarchy is very important when catching exceptions.
-For example, if you catch `OSError`, you'll also catch its subclasses like `FileNotFoundError` and `PermissionError`, but not the other way around.
+This hierarchy is crucial for handling exceptions.
+For example, if you catch `OSError`, you also catch its subclasses like `FileNotFoundError`, but not the other way around.

 ## The Traceback

-When an exception occurs, Python generates a "traceback" or a detailed report showing where the exception occurred and the sequence of function calls that led to it.
+When an exception occurs, Python generates a traceback.
+Although it may be confusing, it's simply a list of the function calls that led to the exception.

 ```python
 # A function that causes an exception